 TNLTA takes seriously the task of overseeing the welfare of the title industry in Tennessee.
 Our work is directed by committees within the association comprised of agents and underwriters across the state.
 The association focuses its efforts on three areas: legislation, education, and communication.

-Legislation: Charles B. Welch, Jr., of Farris Mathews Bobango Public Strategies, LLC, leads a team as Legislative Counsel to the Association.
+Legislation: Charles B. Welch, Jr., of Phelps Dunbar, LLC, leads a team as Legislative Counsel to the Association.
 During the legislative session, they are present on the Hill, monitoring and communicating to our Legislative Committee, Board of Directors, and members, all activity that may impact our industry.

 Our Legislative Committee directs the course we wish to take on legislation and sees to it that needed legislation is proposed and passed, and also oppose or question legislation that is potentially damaging to our industry.
 It is important that our industry have a unified legislative tool through which we can speak and act.